|

 To run the walk-forward test again (without re-generating all the parameter values), simply press the Test button or select Run Test from the Run Menu:

-When a script includes a WalkForward section (and it's not commented out), RealTest will always use it when running that script as a single backtest.
+When a script includes a WalkForward section (and it's not commented out), RealTest will always use it when running that script in Test mode.

 |